 My grandmother always made a holiday fruitcake.
-I took her recipe and made it a cookie that’s perfect any time with a cup of tea. —Amanda Digges, South Windsor, Connecticut
+I turned her recipe into cookies that are perfect any time, especially with a cup of tea. —Amanda Digges, South Windsor, Connecticut

 - 1-2/3 cups chopped pecans or walnuts